jkerdreux-imt/wallplayer/README.md

 ## Requirements

-Wallplayer requires FFmpeg to be installed on your system for video thumbnail generation and subtitle extraction:
+WallPlayer requires FFmpeg to be installed on your system for video thumbnail generation and subtitle extraction:

 ```bash
 # Ubuntu/Debian